-This report is published annually and covers the same period as the financial year of the Company (January to December 2018).
-Other than those mentioned in the sections "Our Corporate Profile" and "Our Sustainability Topic" in this report, there are no further changes to the Sustainability Topic and its boundaries.
+This report is published annually and covers the same period as the financial year of the Company (January to December 2019).
+There are no changes to the Sustainability Topics and their boundaries from last year report.
+There is no restatement made in this report too.